 National Emerald Club: National’s free loyalty program delivers an unmatched selection of benefits available from the very first rental.
 Among other benefits, the base level of Emerald Club allows you to earn free days with National or Enterprise bookings.
 You can also select your own vehicle from the Emerald Aisle at many airports simply by booking a midsize.
 And finally, bypass the rental car counter and add a second driver for free.
 All Emerald Club members earn free rental days.
 Executive and Executive Elite members earn free rental days more quickly and can reserve a wider range of vehicle types.

 Hertz Gold Plus Rewards: This free program was known for delivering nice perks, such as skipping the counter and earning free award days.
-Hertz made some changes in 2019 that make the program better.
+Hertz made some changes in recent years that make the program better.
 Now you can expect more flexible redemptions, faster service and a lower minimum enrollment age.
 All qualifying “Pay Later” reservations are eligible to earn Gold Plus points.
 At most major airports, Hertz offers its Ultimate Choice service, which lets you choose your own car.

 Budget Fastbreak: This program is mainly an express rental service rather than a rewards program.
 At many major airports, Budget Fastbreak members can proceed directly to the lot, choose their own car, drive to the exit gate, and show their license.
 On the tail end of your trip, returns are just as easy.
 Drop the car in the designated area and go, and Budget will email you the receipt.
-Through the end of 2019, two rentals earns you a $25 Budget Bucks certificate.

 Middle of the Road

 Dollar Express: This free loyalty program serves primarily as an express rental program and you can earn points toward free award days.
 If you’re going to be renting from Dollar anyway, it’s a no-brainer to sign up for Dollar Express.